DanGiaime/IGME.220.01/Rules.md

 ###### HP

 A squad's HP is equal to the number of units in the squad.
 During battle, a squad can only attack if it has at least one HP.
 If a squad is killed before it can attack, it will deal no damage.
-When a squad loses HP, units are removed from that squad equal to the amount of damage taken.
+When a squad loses HP, units are removed from that squad equal to the amount of damage taken. __The Marker is not counted as a unit.__

 ###### DEF